KellyP5/Desktop-Gym-Scheduler/Deliverable1.md

 **How many User Stories did you add to the Product Backlog:**  3

-**How many User Stories did you add to this Sprint:** 2, not including the User Stories given to us originally.
+**How many User Stories did you add to this Sprint:9 in total.

 > Answer the questions below about your Sprint Planning?